hugodecasta/vue-api-generator/README.md

 By default, the configuration file will be picked from the working directory file `configuration.json` but it is possible to specify a configuration file path using `npm vue-api-generator <config file path>`

+### using server generation

+In this mode, one can open th server in any terminal and let it run while updating the api configuration file.
+The server will automatically regenerate the api plugin every time the api configuration file is updated.

+`npm vue-api-generator-server <config file path>`

 ## configuration file

 ### Specification